iharsh234/cadasta-platform/README.md

 Vagrant-Manager helps you manage all your virtual machines in one place directly from the menubar.

 ###For Windows
-Windows isn’t supported for the control machine
+Windows isn’t supported for the control machine.
+You can download setup files for [VirtualBox](https://www.virtualbox.org/wiki/Downloads) and [Vagrant](https://www.vagrantup.com/downloads.html) respectively and run it.
+Setup wizard is straightforward, just it will ask to accept license agreement and the path to install, as you will need to use command line.